-Line 17b
+Line 16b

-Deduct an additional amount equal to 10% of the expenditures for the purchase of qualified recycled material that was otherwise deductible as businessrelated expenses in Montana, as computed on Montana Form RCYL, Part V. Form RCYL has to be included with the tax return if the partnership files a paper return.
-If the partnership files electronically, the partnership represents that it has a copy in its records.
+Deduct an additional amount equal to 10% of the expenditures for the purchase of qualified recycled material that was otherwise deductible as business-related expenses in Montana, as computed on Montana Form RCYL, Part V. Form RCYL has to be included with the tax return if the S corporation files a paper return.
+If the S corporation files electronically, the S corporation represents that it has a copy in its records.

-Line 17c
+Line 16c